kotlin-orm/ktorm/hexo-docs/source/en/transaction-management.md

 Note:

 - Any exceptions thrown in the closure can trigger a rollback, no matter the exception is checked or unchecked.
-Actually, "checked" exception is a Java only concept, there is no such thing in Kotlin.
+Actually, *checked exception* is a Java only concept, there is no such thing in Kotlin.
 - `useTransaction` is reentrant, so it can be called nested.
 However, the inner calls dosen't open new transactions, but share the same ones with outers.

 ## Transaction Manager